Live-Control-Project/ESP_MATTER_CONTROLLER/README.md

 }
 ```

-- Write attribute end-device (See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information)
+- Write attribute (See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information)

 ```
 {